Wodan58/Joy/doc/JOYimplJOY.md

       ^
 	    ']' expected
     []
+    [ } ].
+        ^
+            END or period '.' expected
     [[]]
-    123

-The error detection from Joy, and also joy1, is excellent. joy1 implements the same language as Joy, but the output is different:
+The error detection from the original Joy is excellent.
+The new versions, joy1 and Joy implement the same language, but the output is different:

     "\07".
         ^